Giovanni Battista Bellé

 Giovanni Battista Bellé (4 October 1776 - 30 June 1844) was an Italian priest who became Bishop of Mantua, based in the city of Mantua, Italy.

-Giovanni Battista Bellé was born in Lodi, Lombardy, on 4 October 1776.
+Bellé was born in Lodi, Lombardy, on 4 October 1776.
 He was ordained a priest on 28 February 1801.
 At the time of his appointment he was dean of the parish of Lodi Cathedral.

-He was selected Bishop of Mantova on 20 February 1835.

-He was confirmed bishop on 24 July 1835, and ordained two days later.
+He was selected as Bishop of Mantova on 20 February 1835, confirmed as bishop on 24 July 1835, and ordained two days later.

 Bellé undertook a detailed pastoral visit of his diocese.
 He paid particular attention to the seminary, and restored its original buildings for use as a minor seminary.
 He died on 30 June 1844.